gitsumhubs/decluttarr-enhanced/README.md

 #### MIN_DAYS_BETWEEN_SEARCHES

--   Only relevant together with search_unmet_cutoff_content and search_missing_content
+-   Only relevant together with search_unmet_cutoff and search_missing
 -   Specified how many days should elapse before decluttarr tries to search for a given wanted item again
 -   Type: Integer
 -   Permissible Values: Any number